 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 Grocery bills are a common expense in many household budgets, and using one of the best credit cards for travel to pay for your supermarket shopping can be a really easy way to earn cash back or points.
 But many of the best rewards credit cards don’t earn extra points for purchases at supermarkets.

 With the coronavirus outbreak most of us are limiting out expenditures to essentials, like groceries.
 And if you want to get the most back for your purchases, these cards are all solid options.

 Best credit card for Groceries

-- Chase Sapphire Reserve®: Best for earning Chase Ultimate Rewards points
+- Chase Freedom Unlimited®: Best for new cardmembers earning cash back (or Chase Ultimate Rewards points)

 - Blue Cash Preferred® Card from American Express: Best for cash back

 - Blue Cash Everyday® Card from American Express: Best for cash back with no annual fee (see rates & fees)